Arianny Celeste Soaks Up The Sunshine In A Sexy Activewear Set

 In her latest Instagram share, UFC ring girl Arianny Celeste thrilled her 3.2 million followers with a smoking-hot trio of snaps taken outside in the sunshine.
 The photos were captured in Sedona, Arizona, as the geotag indicated.
 Arianny stood on a stone ledge outside with a view of green trees and shrubs, vibrant red rock formations in the distance, and patches of sand across the ground.

-She stood in the middle of it all, wearing a two-piece set from AVA Active, whose Instagram page she made sure to tag in the picture in case her followers were interested in picking up the look.
+She stood in the middle of it all, wearing a two-piece set from AVA Active, whose Instagram page she made sure to tag in the picture in case her followers were interested in buying the outfit.

-She kept things simple with her top, a tank that left a serious amount of cleavage on display.
+She kept things simple with her top -- a tank that left some cleavage on display.
 Thin spaghetti straps extended over her shoulders, leaving her arms exposed, and the olive green fabric looked gorgeous against her sun-kissed skin.
 The material hugged her ample assets and flat stomach and left an inch or two of her toned stomach visible before the waistband of her leggings began.

 She angled her body to the side for the second shot, showing off her peachy posterior as she tucked her hair behind her ear.
 For the third, she faced the camera directly, her lips parted in a sultry expression as she rested both hands atop her head.